gismoic/firmware_projs/README.md

 # BIT_SCR

-a successful attempt at interfacing a oled screen with I2C with a atmega328p microcontroller. this program is capable of drawing pixels at various points on the screen and drawing rectangles. with these various
+a successful attempt at interfacing a oled screen with I2C with a atmega328p microcontroller. this program is capable of drawing pixels at various points on the screen and drawing rectangles.
+It is also capable of creating patters and animations.
+Also useful in understanding synchronous serial communication protocols and I2C itself.

+# LED_BLINK_555

+not much of an impressive program but it was a test to expeirment with other AVR microcontroller models.
+Software desgined to test hardware and that's pretty much it.